Table of Content

-- General Strength
+2. General Strength

-- Max Strength & Power
+3. Max Strength and Power

 In the third phase, once you have become comfortable with strength training exercises, you will begin combining strength movements with plyometric movements.

-- Max Power
+4. Max Power

 The intensity and volume of the exercises become lighter, and your body will begin to take advantage of the increased strength.

 Throughout the Monster Program, you will be training three times per week, but the intensity and focus of the exercises will differ significantly in each phase.

 There’s not a lot of info behind the individual exercises of the Monster Program, but if you simply want to follow the steps, it’s all laid out pretty clearly…

-When reading the Animal Philosophy Manual, it becomes clear that Shawn Myszka is a real expert – he approaches vertical training from all angles and gives you the full picture of what techniques will be used to maximize your jumping ability.
-Some of the stuff wasn’t even on The Jump Manual, which is considered by everyone to be the most comprehensive vertical jump training program in the world.
+He approaches vertical training from all angles and gives you the full picture of what techniques will be used to maximize your jumping ability.

-It goes in-depth in areas such as choosing the right footwear, what training surface works better, learning to absorb contact safely, properly cooling down, etc.
+It goes in-depth into areas such as choosing the right footwear, what training surface works best, learning to land and absorb contact safely, cooling down properly, etc..

-- Great Quality Videos
+Great Quality Videos

 Here’s a small demo of how the videos look:

 But even without his impressive credentials, you immediately get the feeling this guy knows what he’s talking about just from the info he’s presenting.

 However, it does take 16 weeks, and the workouts are sometimes unnecessarily intense, so if you’re looking for a shorter and more balanced program, you might want to check out Vert Shock.

-- Lots of Exercises
+Lots of Exercises